 - Less competition – You will face less competition in zoology as compared to some of the other popular optional subjects.

-- IFoS – Zoology is also an optional for the Indian Forest Services exam and the syllabi have much in common with the CSE syllabus.
+- IFoS – Zoology is also an option for the Indian Forest Services exam and the syllabi have much in common with the CSE syllabus.
 So, candidates can take up both the exams if they so wish with this optional subject.

 Zoology Optional Cons